GlenKPeterson/PdfLayoutManager/README.md

 PdfLayoutManager
 ================
+This project is the precursor to [PdfLayoutMgr2](https://github.com/PlanBase/PdfLayoutMgr2) which adds inline styles, justified text, font loading/caching, and other improvements.
+LayoutManager1 may still be updated to ease users transition to LayoutMgr2 by copying the API of similar classes.
+Significant new features will only be supported by LayoutMgr2.

+---

-A wrapper for PDFBox to add line-breaking, page-breaking, and tables.
+LayoutManager1 is a wrapper for PDFBox to add line-breaking, page-breaking, and tables.
-Uses a box-model (like HTML) for styles.
+It uses a box-model (like HTML) for styles.
 Requires PDFBox which in turn requires Log4J or apache commons Logging.

 ![Sample Output](sampleScreenShot.png)